gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.12.10 =
+* Fixed: (Hotfix update) Some themes can add bullets or numbers on the Icon List block

 = 3.12.9 =
 * New: Revamp of Icon List Block (please expect some slight changes in the block's appearance after the block migrates)